Emily VanSchmus |

 Aside from the 2% rewards, there are other Costco Executive membership benefits you can take advantage of with the upgrade.

 If you’re planning a home remodel, you can take advantage of Costco’s Home & Installation Services, which also count toward the 2% cash back.
-Considering that flooring can cost an average of about $3000 for a 500-square-foot space, by purchasing the materials and installation from Costco, you’d earn $60 back — which would cover the cost of the membership upgrade.
+Considering that flooring can cost an average of about $3000 for a 500-square-foot space, by purchasing the materials and installation from Costco, you’d earn $60 back — which would just about cover the cost of the membership upgrade.

 Another way to save is to transfer your prescriptions to Costco.
 Pharmacy purchases are usually also eligible for the 2% rewards (except if you live in Arkansas, New Jersey, or New York, according to the fine print).
 So if you were to spend $400 on over-the-counter meds, prescriptions, and contacts at Costco, you’d earn $96 in rewards at the end of the year.
 Plus, you can pay for these items with your HSA card (just make sure you check out at the Costco Pharmacy counter).